 - armed robbery;

-- culpable driving causing death, dangerous driving causing death or Injury as a result of a car accident or other transport accident that causes serious long-term damage.
-Includes losing an arm, a leg, or bodily functions, suffering continuing mental or behavioural disturbances, or, for a pregnant woman, losing the baby., or dangerous or negligent driving while pursued by police;
+- culpable driving causing death, dangerous driving causing death or serious injury, or dangerous or negligent driving while pursued by police;

 - aggravated burglary, aggravated home invasion or home invasion;